Bali First Aid Kit & Medicine Checklist for Travellers (Doctor-Curated, Apotek-Friendly)

 Kids: 10 mL/kg after each loose stool (small, frequent sips).

-Brands: Oralit, Hydralyte (imports), pharmacy ORS.
+Brands: Oralit, pharmacy ORS.

 Tip: Sports drinks are not a substitute for ORS.